Cesar Chavez: Berlin Review

 There’s not a lot of subtlety on the bad-guy side.
 Michael Cudlitz seems a poor fit for the racist Delano sheriff, while John Malkovich (who’s also a producer) sleepwalks through the movie as the snakiest of the grape growers, who wants to dictate terms rather than negotiate.
 He plays a sneering man of no conscience that we’ve seen countless times from him before.
 Gabriel Mann gives a duplicate junior version as his over-educated son, anxious for his father’s withheld approval.

 Technically, the film is solid if unremarkable and somewhat underpopulated, though it integrates archive footage and photographic material to good effect.
 Aside from some truly terrible wigs (notably Malkovich’s and Wes Bentley’s as Cesar’s hippie lawyer), the ‘60s production and costume design are efficient, and cinematographer Enrique Chediak lends a nice grainy period look to the dirt roads and farmland settings.
 The photographs of Dorothea Lange appear to have been an inspiration in shots of workers’ tired, weather-beaten faces.
-Michael Brook’s score supplies a hint emotional texture, something otherwise largely absent from a drama in which even the breakthroughs and hard-won victories feel curiously perfunctory.
+Michael Brook’s score supplies a hint of emotional texture, something otherwise largely absent from a drama in which even the breakthroughs and hard-won victories feel curiously perfunctory.

 Venue: Berlin Film Festival (Berlinale Special)